planariangames/mettlecore/METTLE_Core_SRD_Characters.md

 | 5       | Immigrant from another country               |
 | 6       | Visitor from another country                 |

-For ease of play, assume characters from other countries speak both languages unless the player decides otherwise.
+For ease of play, assume characters from other countries speak their native language and that of the main setting unless the player decides otherwise.
+Other languages can be CALLINGs or Resources.

 ### FRAME